 Other ways in which you can help are:

-- provide a quiet corner away from the television
+- provide a quiet corner away from the television and other distractions

 - have available pencils, pens, coloured pencils, a simple dictionary and thesaurus